Answering the question – Is it possible to make dismissal more human? Here’s our Case Study:

 These are two of lots of little examples.

-Feedback – the owner of the Vineyard has been leading this business his whole life.
+The owner of the Vineyard has been leading this business his whole life.
 He’s quick with feedback and with support to help the team.
 He initially takes the new Supervisor to one side and offers suggestions.
 These conversations grow into more formal feedback, and ultimately, some full on coaching sessions.
 The new Supervisor takes notes and nods.
 Nothing changes.

-Moving to Discipline – the owner appreciates that the team is getting disgruntled.
+The owner appreciates that the team is getting disgruntled.
 It’s a good group, and they step up as needed.
 They don’t complain much and aren’t formalising their concerns, but he can feel it in the air.
 The culture is breaking.
 Relationships are straining.
 There’s a bit of sick leave sneaking in on the days when they’re short-staffed.

 The owner decides to formalise things.
 He sits down with the Supervisor and explains that it’s not going well.
 They go over the feedback that’s already on the table.
 They talk about any additional support the Supervisor needs.
 He says ‘No’ to support.
 Instead, he’s going to try harder, and he’s sure he’ll get it right.
 The owner writes some notes into a short half pager, saying ‘things really need to improve as it’s not working’.
 No one wants this to escalate any further.

-Options – the owner is now concerned about the team and the culture.
+The owner is now concerned about the team and the culture.
 He’s just lost another great long term team member.
 He calls a lawyer and seeks a formal Termination Letter.
 A few hundred dollars later, he has one in his hand ready to go.

 We talk about the conversation and options.